dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### normalizeBoundBox(iBoundBox):

+	Description:

-	normalizeBoundBox(iBoundBox) - return normalized version of BoundBox.
+		Return normalized version of BoundBox.
 All values 0.01 will be rounded allowing comparison, and searches for the same face or edge.

-##### Args:
+##### Description:

 		iBoundBox: directly pass BoundBox object